-Develop a ponds strategic plan that will prioritize FCNAD pond management efforts including fisheries, water quality, restoration, and recreation.
+Develop strategic tactics that will prioritze FCNAD pond management efforts including fisheries, water quality, restoration, and recreation.

 Continue to use grazing as a management tool to improve soil health and vegetation along the river corridor, outside of the riparian zone.